lipikan/backbase-exercise/README.md

 ```
 Implemented using teh RESTful architecture principles.
 Added Basic Authentication as a security mechanism.
-Implemented a reusable object model, which can work for any any other bank.
+Implemented a reusable object model, which can work for any other bank.
 ```
 Improvements:
 ```
-Could have decoupled the data source unsing routing mechanism( could have been Apache Camel or MuleSoft)
+Could have decoupled the data source unsing routing mechanism( using Apache Camel or MuleSoft)
 Could not finish Exception Handling due to lack of time.
 Could have also added some Junit test cases.
 ```